HrdHat/hrdhatv4-frontend/docs/security.md

 ## 🛡️ **XSS (Cross-Site Scripting) Protection**

-HrdHat uses the [DOMPurify](https://github.com/cure53/DOMPurify) library as the official solution for input sanitization and XSS protection in the frontend.
-All user-generated content and dynamic HTML are sanitized with DOMPurify before being rendered or stored, making it a required dependency for secure user input handling.
+HrdHat uses **bullet proof UI components** as the primary defense against XSS attacks.
+Instead of sanitizing input after the fact, our UI components **prevent malicious input from being entered** in the first place.

 XSS is a critical security vulnerability where attackers inject malicious JavaScript code that gets executed in users' browsers.
 For HrdHat, this is especially dangerous since we handle sensitive construction site data.

 ### **What is XSS?**

-XSS occurs when user input is displayed without proper sanitization:
+XSS occurs when user input is displayed without proper protection:

 ```typescript
 // ❌ DANGEROUS: User enters this in a form field